dbuos/stressgrid/README.md

 ![Stressgrid management website](https://gitlab.com/stressgrid/stressgrid/raw/master/doc/management.gif)

 Stressgrid management website is the place to define and run the test plans.
-The left pane is where the test plan is defined.
 There are the following settings.

 - Plan name describes the combination of plan settings and target system, for example, let's say we are testing photo gallery: 10k-browsing-photos-c5-2xlarge would be for simulation of 10k users browsing photos against c5.2xlarge instance.
 - The desired number of devices gets rounded down to the effective number of devices by multiples of ramp step size.
 Rampup and rampdown happen in discrete steps, and each generator has a fixed number of devices that are started and stopped in each step: 10.
 Therefore ramp step size is 10 times the number of generators.
 For example, if we use 100 generators, then the ramp step size will be 1000.
 We can run tests with the effective number of devices as multiples of 1000.
 - The script defines the behavior we want to simulate.
-It is written in the Elixir programming language.
-In addition to standard language modules like `Enum`, there are special functions to execute HTTP requests and to delay for a specified period of time.
+It is written in the [Elixir](https://elixir-lang.org/) programming language.
+In addition to standard language modules like `Enum`, there are special functions to execute HTTP requests, send UDP datagrams and to delay for a specified period of time.
+- The protocol to be used for testing.
+Currently supports HTTP(S) and UDP.
 - The target hosts are one or more IP addresses or hostnames to send HTTP requests.
 When more than one is specified the round-robin strategy is used for load balancing.
 The target port used for all target hosts.
 - The rampup, sustain and rampdown define the timing parameters of the workload.
 Rampup and rampdown intervals are divided into the number of discrete steps each one adding or removing device connections.
 The sustain interval is when the target number of device connections is maintained.